 Employees welcomed the chance to become actively involved in giving back and the charities have benefited from a transfer of skills, one of the key learnings of the pilot is the amount of time and resource that organising these events has absorbed.

 This insight has prompted us to seek a brokering partner who are experts in the field and who can take control of the organisational challenges.
 Outsourcing the arrangement of our employee volunteering in this way will also enable us to extend the pilot beyond Wallis and across the rest of the business.

 It will also provide the ability to market activities more effectively internally and it will bring the additional benefit of making our people’s investments more measurable in terms of their impact.

 TRAINING AND DEVELOPMENT

-All employees in Buying and Merchandising, Design and Technical Services are required to attend Introduction to Ethical Trading training.
+We have continued to ensure all new employees in Buying, Merchandising, Design and Technical Services attend our Introduction to Ethical Trading training session at the beginning of their employment.
 The workshop is mandatory and is managed by the brands as part of their induction process.
-This year 310 employees have attended the workshops.
+This year over 750 employees have attended the workshops.

 Our senior team members are reminded of their responsibilities in the area of purchasing practices via our Leadership Expectations framework.